Employee Spotlight: Adam Seidman

 Adam Seidman accepting two product awards on behalf of City Theatrical at LDI 2023

-His role covers the new electronic product development process at City Theatrical, including the design, analysis, prototyping, hardware development, and R&D of new products, including the LDI 2023 product award-winning Multiverse® Connect Module and Wing Nut Socket, as well as the highly anticipated DMXcat-E™.
+His role covers the new electronic product development process at City Theatrical, including the design, analysis, prototyping, hardware development, and R&D of new products, including the LDI 2023 product award-winning Multiverse® Connect Module and Wing Nut Socket, as well as the DMXcat-E.

 Adam graduated from the Rochester Institute of Technology where he studied Computer Engineering.

-City Theatrical talked to Adam to learn more about the development process for the newest City Theatrical product, DMXcat-E, and some insider tips and tricks into how users can best use it, once it starts shipping in Q4 2024.
+City Theatrical talked to Adam to learn more about the development process for the newest City Theatrical product, DMXcat-E, which was introduced at LDI 2023, and some insider tips and tricks into how users can best use it, once it starts shipping in Q4 2024.

 Read our Employee Spotlight interview with Adam Seidman on DMXcat-E below.